MrSnyder/django-orm-playground/analysis/README.md

 ## Problem

-During the work on #145, the question of the most suitable approach to modelling polymorphic references came up again.
-In this case, the `conformity_check` table has an n:1 relation to the resource to be checked, which could be any of the following concrete resources:
+In the course of #145, the question of the most suitable approach to modelling polymorphic references in MrMap came up again.
+In this particular case, table `conformity_check` has an n:1 relation to the checked resource to be checked.
+A resource could be any of the following concrete types:

 * Service (WMS, WFS, CSW)
 * Layer